capstone-engine/capstone/docs/cs_v6_release_guide.md

 #### Python binding compatibility

 The Python bindings were changed to match the renamed architectures.
+Thus the `capstone.arm64` module was moved to `capstone.aarch64` and the `capstone.sysz_const` module was moved to `capstone.systemz_const`.
+The constants and class names were renamed from `ARM64_*` to `AARCH64_*` and `SYSZ_*` to `SYSTEMZ_*` similarly (see above).

-To allow using the old `ARM64_*` and `SYSZ_*` constants in scripts running against Capstone v6+, compatibility modules can be imported, which monkey-patch the modules to export the same constants with the old name as well.
-The compatibility module has to be imported **before** anything else from capstone.
+To allow using the old `ARM64_*` and `SYSZ_*` constants in scripts running against Capstone v6+, compatibility modules can be imported.
+They monkey-patch Capstone to export the same constants with the old name as well during runtime.
+The compatibility module has to be imported **before** anything else from Capstone.

-To load the ARM64 constants, which were moved to the `capstone.aarch64` module, import the old `capstone.arm64` module first explicitly:
+To load the ARM64 constants import the old `capstone.arm64` module first:

 ```python
 # First import legacy compatibility module using old `arm64` name instead of `aarch64`.